kguddeta/IntegerToSentence/README.md

 # NumberToString
 C++ program that convert a number to a string

-Input         Output
+Input : 123890

-123           "one hundred twenty three"

-123890        "one hundred twenty three thousand eight hundred ninety"
+Output :  one hundred twenty three thousand eight hundred ninety

-50009         " fifty thousand nine"